-They balk at hearing that and protest that it is not true.
+Health care professionals balk at hearing that and protest that it is not true.
 But does anyone in medicine know if one specific nurse was involved in every fatal infection caught last year in the hospital to which you are about to be sent?
 Medicine makes sure that no one knows (see Cullen).

 Fortunately, it has been demonstrated that we can get the information without them.
 In fact, without them is the only way we can get it.

-Consider if someone like Billy Beane were looking at the facilities, treatments and health care professionals (HCP) in your community to figure out what is good and what is just plain dangerous.
 Consider if he were combing through the medical records of the patients in your community and then calling certain patients to get information not in the record, for instance to check to see if your adolescent daughter with an eating disorder actually was improved as the record created by the physician who treated her says she was - even though he has not improved the condition of a single such patient in fifteen years.

-Consider if Beane also figured out that your daughter is not the only daughter to have been groped by the physician who keeps doing that without the nurses working for him ever reporting how he keeps manipulating them them into leaving the room to take care of something, leaving no chaperone with him in the presence of young women (a real case in my community).
+Consider if Beane also figured out that your daughter is not the only daughter to have been groped by the physician who keeps doing that without the nurses working for him ever reporting how he keeps manipulating nurses into leaving the room to take care of something, leaving no chaperone with him in the presence of young women (a real case in my community).
 Currently there is no place for you or your daughter to report it, at least no place that will do anything about it, or even believe you and the other parents complaining about it.
 Not the police.
 Not the state medical board.
 No place.
 The experience of patients all over the country in response to such events is that there is no place.
 There should be some place.